Food recall report

 An example of the post recall report is below.

-The most common method used by food businesses to notify the public of a consumer level food recall is a newspaper advertisement.
+The most common method used by food businesses to notify the public of a consumer food recall is a newspaper advertisement.

 Details of the advertisement